timothy-krock/theOffice/front/barGraph/README.md

+# Bar Graph
-# Directory for the mockup of the Characters' presence in the show
+Directory for the mockup of the Characters' presence in the show